 - License as a Marriage and Family Therapist (MFT) (issued by the Board of Behavioral Sciences (BBS) within the Department of Consumer Affairs)

 - License as a Clinical Social Worker (issued by the BBS)

 - License as an Educational Psychologist (issued by the BBS)

 - License in Psychology (issued by the California Board of Psychology within the Department of Consumer Affairs)

 - Master’s Degree in Education, Psychology, Counseling, Behavior Analyst, Behavior Science, Human Development, Social Work, Rehabilitation, or in a related field, issued by a regionally accredited post-secondary institution of higher education.

 Also, given that a BCBA may both “conduct behavioral assessments” and “provide behavioral intervention services” (EC 56325(a)), it seems implicit that a BCBA may also “design or plan” behavioral interventions.

 California education law also previously established requirements for individuals assigned to provide behavioral interventions, including implementation of behavior plans.
-Pursuant to 5 CCR Section 3065(e), individuals who provide behavioral intervention, including implementation of behavior plans, must either be qualified to design or plan behavioral intervention, as noted above, or must be under the supervision of an individual qualified to design or plan behavioral intervention and meet other requirements, Specifically, individuals assigned to provide behavioral intervention, including implementation of behavior plans, must either:
+Pursuant to 5 CCR Section 3051.23(b), individuals who provide behavioral intervention, including implementation of behavior plans, must either be qualified to design or plan behavioral intervention, as noted above, or must be under the supervision of an individual qualified to design or plan behavioral intervention and meet other requirements, Specifically, individuals assigned to provide behavioral intervention, including implementation of behavior plans, must either: